wp-plugins/wpsso/readme.txt

 * Custom settings and meta tag values for each Post, Page, and custom post type.
 * Options to exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
 * Support for embedded videos in iframe and object HTML tags.
-* **Integrates with 3rd party plugins and services for additional image, video, product, and content information** (see [About Pro Addons](http://surniaulula.com/codex/plugins/wpsso/notes/addons/) and [Integration Notes](http://surniaulula.com/codex/plugins/wpsso/installation/integration/) for details).
-All the following addon modules are included with the Pro version, and are automatically enabled if/when the supported plugins and/or services are detected.
+* **Integrates with 3rd party plugins and services for additional image, video, product, and content information** (see [About Pro Modules](http://surniaulula.com/codex/plugins/wpsso/notes/modules/) and [Integration Notes](http://surniaulula.com/codex/plugins/wpsso/installation/integration/) for details).
+The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.
 	* Plugins
 		* All in One SEO Pack
 		* bbPress